algol60/wms-ds/README.md

 ## Initialisation

-Python modules to be included in the WMS server are specified in the `config.json` file as members of a list under the key "WMS_MODULES".
+Python modules to be included in the WMS server are specified in the `config.toml` file as members of a list under the key "WMS_MODULES".
 Modules are specified as filenames.

-Modules can be commented out by inserting a '#' at the beginning of a filename string.
+Modules can be commented out by inserting a '#' at the beginning of a filename stringstandard TOML comments '#'.

-Modules are loaded using Flask's `app.before_first_request()` functionality.
-This means that module code is not run when the Flask app is run, but when the first client request is received.
-This is done because Flask is multi-threaded; loading modules at start time means that they couldbe loaded more than once.

-Depending on what modules do when they run (for example, loading data), the first request can wait some time to get a response.
-To avoid this, immediately after starting Flask, use a web browser to manually browse to the root URL (on a standalone server running on the local system:) `http://localhost:5000/?`).